 Houses are typically two storeys in height.
 Opportunities for three storey multiple residential will be considered in appropriate locations.
+On lots immediately adjoining existing residences along the southern boundary of the UDA, the height of buildings is limited to two storeys.

-The zone incorporates neighbourhood and pocket parks which provide recreational opportunities and which can also contribute to environmental and civil engineering functions.
+The zone incorporates neighbourhood and pocket parks, including an existing park and skate bowl, which provide recreational opportunities and which can also contribute to environmental and civil engineering functions.

-Table 1: Level of assessment table: Residential Zone
+Level of assessment table: Residential Zone